Nagajayasuryaak21/OCR-Translator-flutter/README.md

-# translator Application using Flutter
+# Translator Application using Flutter

 A mobile application that allows users to take a picture of a text using OCR and translate it to their preferred language.
 The application currently supports almost 100 languages.